vmmmvr/vmmmvr/README.md

 #### Hi there 👋

-**my name is Ammar and I'm Back end developer who love building cool stuff with Javascript, TypeScript and Node.js.**
+**my name is Ammar and I'm Back End developer who love building cool stuff with Javascript, TypeScript and Node.js.**

-### my tech stack:
+### my Tech Stack:

 - Javascript & TypeScript
-- Node.js & Express & RestAPI
+- Node.js & Express &
 - MySQL & PostgreSQL & MongoDB
-- mongoose & prisma & sequelize
+- REST API & Microservices
-  sa
+- Docker

 ### What am doing these days:

-    - building projects & RestAPI's with ( Node.js, PostgresSQL, Express)
-    - learn about testing
+- Getting good at working with CI/CD tools
+- Shipping well designed, tested features

 ### What are the things am looking forward to:

-    - looking forward to build projects & scalable systems
-    - getting good at Alorithms & Data Structure
-    - learn DevOps
+- Build systems that server 100K of regualar costumers

 ### reach me: